-Perstorp Process Academy aims at young engineers and chemists, to broaden their knowledge beyond their own sites and labs, to establish a network among them, and to prepare them for a broad career.
+Perstorp Process Academy aims at young engineers and chemists, to broaden their knowledge beyond their own sites and labs, establish a network among them and to prepare them for a broad career.

 Essentially, the Perstorp Process Academy has been initiated to add depth in the fields that are particularly relevant to Perstorp and to broaden the view from pure process engineering to the wide arena of management and commerce, where our engineers are functioning.

 A group participating in the Perstorp Process Academy typically consists of young Chemists and Process Engineers balanced between different disciplines and sites.
 Also, each participant must have a minimum of two-three years’ experience.

 The program runs for approximately two years and includes eight different modules.
 In connection with the first module, the program starts with a kick-off presenting the overview of the program, objectives, expectations, etc. The eight different modules covers different aspects such as chemistry, maintenance, safety, emerging process technologies, process control and automation, and advanced process engineering.